moby/moby/docs/sources/userguide/trust.md

 the Trust Server.
 The Trust Server will use the public key of the valid signature, identifier associated with the content, and action from the content to query.
-The action may be derived from the content (image manifest means builds) or explicitly stated such as a “scope” field in a JWT.
+The action may be derived from the content (image manifest means builds) or explicitly stated such as a “actions” field in a JWT.
 Requiring a valid signature ensures that queries cannot be made for public keys and identifiers which have no association.
 This prevents potential abuse of the system by making it impossible to scrape the system for information which is